biati-digital/alfred-calculate-anything/README.md

 <img src="/assets/gifts/units-v3.gif?raw=true">
 </p>

-Finally, if you still don't remember the unit's abbreviation or name simply type `ca list` and select **List Available Units**.
-From there you can type to filter, etc.

 ### Unit Modifiers

 When a result is displayed you can use action modifiers to copy the value in different formats: